Field measurements are currently supported for:

 - Click the sample type you want to upload data for.

-) and optional to supply. - Populate the template with your sample data and export it as a CSV.
+- Populate the template with your sample data and export it as a CSV.

 You can download a data example to see what this data might look like.